Ready to learn more?

 Scholarships

-You’ll receive intensive hands-on training in Game – Art and learn to build traditional 3D art assets for games, develop game environments and characters, and express your one-of-a-kind creativity.
+Students receive intensive hands-on training in Game – Art and learn to build traditional 3D art assets for games, develop game environments and characters, and express one-of-a-kind creativity.
 Developed by industry professionals and School of Communications, Media, Arts and Design instructors with a forward-thinking approach towards the next wave of interactive games, this games diploma program is well-respected in the industry.

 Ready to get started?